Kavanaugh pens op-ed, decries 'vicious' attacks while saying he 'might have been too emotional' at hearing

 Kavanaugh concluded that if he's confirmed by the Senate to the vacant seat on the bench, he "will keep an open mind in every case and always strive to preserve the Constitution of the United States and the American rule of law."

-Earlier Thursday before the op-ed was published, retired Supreme Court Associate Justice John Paul Stevens said that while he previously supported Kavanaugh's nomination, he sees the judge differently now "for reasons that have no relationship to his intellectual ability."
+Kavanaugh's op-ed follows recent comments from retired Supreme Court Associate Justice John Paul Stevens on the confirmation process.
+Stevens said that while he previously supported Kavanaugh's nomination, he sees the judge differently now "for reasons that have no relationship to his intellectual ability."

 "I feel his performance in the hearings ultimately changed my mind," Stevens said, noting that he believes "there's merit to that criticism" about Kavanaugh's temperament disqualifying him from the court, and that "senators should really pay attention to that."